Is Paris really that dirty? A candid answer from a Paris local

 This was before I learnt of a real phenomenon called ‘Paris Syndrome’, which refers to the psychological shock and disappointment that some people face upon visiting Paris and finding out that the reality of the city is very different from their expectations.

-I love Paris, and though it is my favourite place in the whole world, it’s not always rosey to live here.
-But it’s not all terrible as well.
+With TV, social media, movies and now Emily in Paris presenting an extremely romanticised idea of what Paris is, it is but normal to have a warped idea of what the city of lights is like.
+I love Paris, and though it is my favourite place in the whole world, it’s not always rosy to live here.
+At the same time, it’s not all terrible.
 The truth, as always, is somewhere in the middle.

+As someone who has called Paris home for the last couple of years, here’s my candid take on the question of whether Paris is as dirty as its reputation.
 Read ahead to find out what you can realistically expect when you come to Paris.

-One of the very first topics I learnt to complain about in français was about crotte de chien.
+One of the very first topics I learnt to complain about in français was crotte de chien.
 It literally translates to dog-poop, and yes, this is a real problem.

 Of course, it’s not all dog-owners.
 As with everything else, it takes a small minority not doing their part and cleaning up after their pets, to give an entire city a bad reputation.
 Someone should start a podcast asking people why they do not pick up after their pets?
 I’d love to find out, really!